Late Nights and a 1920s Vibe

 by Melissa LaScaleia

-The owners convinced Christopher Ware, who is an expert on Martinis— having acquired that knowledge from working as a bartender in high profile bars in the Beverly Hills and Melrose areas of LA, to exchange one sunny coast for another and spearhead its creation.
+The owners convinced Christopher Ware, who is an expert on Martinis— having acquired that knowledge from working as a bartender in the Beverly Hills and Melrose areas of LA, to exchange one sunny coast for another and spearhead its creation.

-“I know everything there is to know about the Martini—” Christopher says in an interview with the Insider, “its origin, its history, how to make the perfect one, the rules for making one, and whether it should be shaken or stirred.”
+“I know everything there is to know about the Martini,” Christopher says with enthusiasm.
+“Its origin; history; how to make the perfect one; the rules for making one,’ and whether it should be shaken or stirred.”

 Christopher is enchanted with the Martini because of its unique history and versatility as a drink, and is adept at making everything from the classics, to the so-called candy Martinis.

-The Martini was born during the California Gold Rush of 1800, in Martinez, just outside of San Francisco, when a frequent bar patron there used to request his own concoction— a mixture of gin, dry vermouth, maraschino liquor, and a dash of bitters.
-Word caught on, and the drink took off in the small city.
-It branded itself, and people began to refer to it according to its origins.
-Over time the name got shortened, as those requesting it asked for a Martini.
+The Martini was born during the California Gold Rush of 1800, in Martinez, just outside of San Francisco, when a frequent bar patron there used to regularly request his own concoction— a mixture of gin, dry vermouth, maraschino liquor, and a dash of bitters.
+Others got curious to try it, people loved it— and the drink took off in the small city.
+It essentially named itself, as people began to refer to it according to its place of birth.
+Over time, the name got shortened, and those requesting it asked for a Martini.